This content was created by Airbnb and is consistent with Pan American Health Organization (PAHO) technical standards for food safety.

 - Whenever possible, guests should consume food/drinks outdoors or through take-home options to reduce risk.
 Consumption of food indoors is permitted only when local restaurant laws also allow and when 6 feet/2 meters of distance can be maintained.

 - Avoid offering any self-serve food or drink options.
 Opt for individual, plated services instead of family-style dining and buffets.

 - Use disposable food service items including utensils and dishes.
 If disposable items are not feasible, ensure that all non-disposable food service items are handled with gloves and washed with dish soap and hot water or in a dishwasher.

 Physical distancing and ventilation

-- Host should set up physically distant stations and seating for guests following local guidelines.
-This may require you reduce the number of guests during each instance of hosting the experience, or to change the layout of your space.
+- Set up physically distant stations and seating for guests to maintain 6 feet/2 meters between them.
+This may require you to reduce the number of guests during each instance of hosting the experience, or to change the layout of your space.

 - When hosting indoors, ensure that ventilation systems operate properly and increase circulation of outdoor air as much as possible by opening windows and doors.

 - Reinforce food hygiene principles (Food safety guidelines for experiences) to maintain a sanitary food preparation area and to eliminate or reduce the risk of food surfaces and food packaging materials becoming contaminated.

 - Ensure adequate supplies to support healthy hygiene practices for guests including soap, wipes/alcohol-based hand sanitizers (or other forms of sanitization), paper towels, and tissues.